More Than A Painting

-Thanks to the amazing team at RMHC (CNI Branch), our team was given the opportunity, on August 17th, to host a back to school party for the children and families staying at the House in downtown Chicago.
+Thanks to the amazing people at RMHC (CNI Branch), our team was given the opportunity, on August 17th, 2019, to host a "back to school" party for the children and families staying at the house in downtown Chicago.

 Our initial goal during the visit, was to bring a positive atmosphere to an inherently unfortunate circumstance.
 The “Balloons” mantra has always been to tap into the good memories and moments from our childhood and bring that energy full circle, as an adult— in other words, to pursue today’s dreams with childhood tenacity and contentment.

-If you’re not familiar with them, they house families of sick children so that they may live closer to the hospital, and receive their treatments as easily as possible.
+If you’re not familiar with the Ronald McDonald House, they house families of sick children so that they may live closer to the hospital, and receive their treatments as easily as possible.
 Their goal is keeping families together, inspiring strength, and giving comfort and support to families whose children are receiving essential medical care.

 While we were there, we toured the facility.
 We learned how it operates and how they help relieve the families of their financial and emotional burdens.
 We learned how many families a year come in and out of the doors searching for help at such a critical time in their lives.
 But most importantly, we learned that “love conquers all”.